 Get cheap theater tickets – Tickets though can run hundreds of dollars, especially for the new and popular shows.
 Luckily, there’s a way to get discount tickets.
 The TKTS stand in Times Square offers 40-50% off select shows.
 You need to arrive at the counter the same day to see what they have but its usually a widespread and good selection.
 Be prepared to wait in line for about an hour.
 TKTS also have offices at the South Street Seaport and in Brooklyn.

-Visit the museums for free – NYC is littered with some of the best museums in the world from the Met to the MOMA to the Guggenheim.
+Visit the museums for free – NYC is littered with some of the best museums in the world from the Met to the MoMA to the Guggenheim.
 Many museums offer free entry certain days of the week.
-The Whitney Museum of American Art is free on Friday, the Solomon R. Guggenheim has “suggested” donations after 5 on Fridays, the Museum of American Folk Art is free, the Cooper-Hewitt National Museum of Design is free on Tuesday evenings free, the Steuben Galler is free, the MET is free (suggested donation is $20 USD) and the Museum of Modern Art is free after 4 pm on Friday.
+The Whitney Museum of American Art is free on Friday, the Solomon R. Guggenheim has “suggested” donations after 5pm on Fridays, the Museum of American Folk Art is free, the Cooper-Hewitt National Museum of Design is free on Tuesday evenings free, the Steuben Galler is free, the MET is free (suggested donation is $20 USD) and the Museum of Modern Art is free after 4pm on Friday.

 Get a MetroCard – You’ll be taking the train a lot and fares can add up.
 Get one of the Unlimited MetroCards and save yourself a bundle during your trip.

-Couchsurf – Accommodation is expensive in NYC and with few hostels, there aren’t many option for a budget traveler.
+Couchsurf – Accommodation is expensive in NYC and, with few hostels, there aren’t many option for a budget traveler.
 Use a hospitality website like Couchsurfing and stay with locals for free.
 There is a huge network in the city with tons and tons of hosts.
 In order to increase the chance of success, request as far in advance as possible!